-Suzuki-rōshi: Again, that is, you know, not Buddhist way of thinking.
-We have no soul, you know [laughs].
-Your-our body, according to you-your science, our body is accumulation of cells, but that-that doesn't exist, actually.
-Modern, you know, physicists may-may not accept that kind of idea of-it is a kind of opposite [?], not actual being.
+Suzuki-rōshi: Again, that is not Buddhist way of thinking.
+We have no soul [laughs].
+Our body, according to your science, our body is accumulation of cells, but that doesn't exist, actually.
+Modern physicists may not accept that kind of idea-it is a kind of opposite, not actual being.
 Tentatively you can call it cell, but no such thing exist.
 That is maybe difficult for you to accept.